kidkych/image-segmentation-keras-fork/README.md

 * A model wrapper class that simplifies the process of training and inference.
   It can be found under `keras_segmentation/model_wrapper.py`

-* An alternate cli interface that uses docopt for parsing arguments.
+* An alternate CLI interface that uses docopt for parsing arguments.
   This can be found under `keras_segmentation/__main__.py`

 # Image Segmentation Keras : Implementation of Segnet, FCN, UNet, PSPNet and other models in Keras.